Board of Directors

 Corporate Governance Committee

-The Committee is responsible for ensuring compliance with and proper observance of corporate governance principles and practices.
+The Corporate Governance Committee is composed of Mr. Jose Isidro N. Camacho as Chairperson, and Ms. Maria Patricia Z. Riingen and Ms. Florencia G. Tarriela (Independent Director) as members.
+The Corporate Governance Committee is responsible for ensuring compliance with and proper observance of corporate governance principles and practices.
 It also oversees the implementation and periodic review of the Company’s corporate governance framework to ensure that it remains responsive to the Company’s size, complexity, and business strategy.
-Further, the Committee conducts an annual evaluation of the Board, its Committees and the Management of the Company; and developing and implementing action plans and programs to improve the performance of the Board, Committees, Directors and the Management of the Company.
-The Committee also performs the functions previously assigned to the Compensation and Remuneration Committee.
+Further, the Corporate Governance Committee conducts an annual evaluation of the Board, its Committees, and the Management of the Company; and develops and implements action plans and programs to improve the performance of the Board, Committees, Directors, and Management of the Company.
+The Corporate Governance Committee also functions as the Compensation and Remuneration Committee.
+The Corporate Governance Committee is tasked to establish and maintain a formal and transparent procedure for developing policy on remuneration of the Directors and officers to ensure that their compensation is consistent with the Company’s culture, strategy, and the business environment in which it operates.
+It is also responsible for administering the Company’s stock option policies and plans and for approving bonuses to all employees of the Company and its subsidiaries.

 1